List of state highways in Louisiana (500–549): Louisiana Highway 534

+Louisiana Highway 534 (LA 534) runs 20.40 mi from the Kisatchie National Forest to Haynesville.

 Louisiana Highway 537

+Louisiana Highway 537 (LA 537) runs 11.82 mi in Plain Dealing.

 Louisiana Highway 538

 Louisiana Highway 538 (LA 538) runs 23.41 mi in a north–south direction from LA 3049 in Shreveport to LA 1 north of Oil City, Caddo Parish.

 The route begins at an intersection with LA 3049 in Shreveport, just south of I-220.
 LA 3049 continues the route south on Grimmett Drive and makes a right to the north on Dixie Shreveport Road.
 From this intersection, LA 538 heads north on Old Mooringsport Road, retaining this name until halfway through Mooringsport.
 It crosses under I-220, and shortly after, it has an intersection with Ravendale Drive at a traffic circle.
 LA 538 continues north for 2.8 miles (4.5 km) before making a brief jog onto US 71.
 After crossing out of the Shreveport city limits, LA 538 begins a northwest course for 2.5 mi (4.0 km), crossing a bridge over I-49 before curving to the southwest and intersecting with LA 1, where it turns northwest and then to the west, before curving back to the northwest shortly after passing a high school.
 LA 538 continues northwest for 2.7 mi (4.3 km) before intersecting LA 173.
 LA 173 heads north to a point known as Dixie, also intersecting LA 1.
 Shortly, after, LA 538 curves to the north-northwest, crossing under the Kansas City Southern Railway tracks.
 After 4.1 mi (6.6 km), LA 538 enters the town of Mooringsport, and shortly after it intersects with LA 169, which heads northeast to just northwest of Dixie.
 From here, LA 538 curves to the west and then to the north, where Old Mooringsport Road ends and LA 538 gains the local name of Latimer Street.
 Shortly after, LA 538 curves to the northeast and then to the north as it crosses a bridge over Caddo Lake.
 LA 538 parallels the Caddo Lake Historic Drawbridge while on this bridge.
 LA 538 also begins to parallel the Kansas City Southern Railway tracks before splitting from the railway as the highway curves to the northeast and then to the northwest, before intersecting with LA 1 a second time.
 After 1.3 mi (2.0 km), LA 538 enters the town of Oil City, gaining the local name of Kerley Avenue.
 Shortly after entering town, LA 538 intersects LA 530 (Allen Street).
 LA 538 and LA 530 begin a concurrency for 1.1 mi (1.8 km) until LA 530 splits off to the east toward the village of Belcher.
 LA 538 continues north for a final 2.2 mi (3.5 km) before reaching its northern terminus at a third intersection with LA 1, just north of Oil City.
 LA 538 is an undivided two-lane highway except for the traffic circle at Ravendale Drive.